user33444/aws-iot-device-sdk-js/README.md

   * `customAuthHeaders`: used to specify your custom authorization headers when `protocol` is set to 'wss-custom-auth'.
 The fields 'X-Amz-CustomAuthorizer-Name', 'X-Amz-CustomAuthorizer-Signature', and the field for your token name are required.
   * `servername`: used for SNI.
 If undefined, a value is derived from `host`.
   * `port`: used to specify which port to connect to.
 If undefined, 443 or 8883 will be chosen depending on `protocol`.
+  * `customAuthQueryString`: used to specify the token credentials in a query string for custom authorization when `protocol` is set to `wss-custom-auth`.
+More info can be found [here](https://docs.aws.amazon.com/iot/latest/developerguide/custom-auth.html#custom-auth-websockets).
   * `keepalive`: used to specify the time interval for each ping request.
 Default is set to 300 seconds to connect to AWS IoT.
   * `enableMetrics`: used to report SDK version usage metrics.
 It is set to true by default.
 To disable metrics collection, set value to false.
   * `debug`: set to 'true' for verbose logging (default 'false').